 Best Personal Loans in Oregon for 2024

-MoneyGeek ranks First Tech as the top lender in Oregon with a score of 98, noted for its superior customer service and transparent fees.
+MoneyGeek ranks First Tech as the top personal loan lender in Oregon with a score of 98, noted for its superior customer service and transparent fees.
 Similarly, PenFed scores a 96 for its flexible loan terms and excellent customer support.
 When seeking a personal loan, it's important to consider your credit score and debt-to-income ratio, as these factors affect your loan terms.

 Oregon's average credit score is 732, according to Experian data from 2023, indicating that the average borrower may find favorable loan options due to their good credit.
 However, this isn't guaranteed, and those with lower scores might face higher interest rates.